 In 2016, she hosted her own radio program called, "You're Lookin' At Country" on WWOV-Wheeling, West Virginia, and in 2017, Anita and her dog, Abbie, were a part of the promotional ads for

 Mike Huckabee's television show, "Huckabee".

-Currently, she is performing in the Nashville area, and performs often with her brother, Brent.
+Currently, she is performing every Tuesday afternoon at the Music City Bar & Grill in Nashville from 2pm-5:30pm, and she performs often with her brother, Brent.

 Anita can also be seen regularly on the RFD-TV program,